FindMySchool LogoFindMySchool

 Admissions are genuinely competitive.
 Hertfordshire’s official school directory data shows 210 Year 7 places available, with 722 applications in 2024 and 683 applications in 2025.
 The school is its own admissions authority and uses a defined oversubscription order that mixes a local intake expectation with specific priority routes.

-The published admission arrangements for 2026 to 2027 set the on time application deadline for secondary transfer as 31 October 2025.
+For September 2027 entry, Hertfordshire’s secondary transfer timetable sets the on time application deadline as 31 October 2026.
 The oversubscription order includes children with an Education, Health and Care Plan naming the school, looked after and previously looked after children, siblings, and children of staff, alongside two distinctive features:

 The local authority’s published breakdown of offers for 2025 shows how these rules play out in practice: 21 places were offered under the music criterion, 91 under feeder school priority, and a small number under the “any other applicant” category once higher criteria were satisfied.
 This is a helpful reality check.
 If you do not have a sibling link, do not meet music aptitude, and are outside the listed feeder schools, your plan may depend heavily on distance.